rustyrussell/lnprototest/HACKING.md

 Tests which don't have an ExpectError event have a check at the end to make sure no errors occurred.

+## Using ExpectMsg Events

+`ExpectMsg` matches a (perhaps only partially defined) message, then calls its `if_match` function which can do more fine-grained matching.
+For example, it could check that a specific field is not specified, or a specific bit is set, etc.  There's also an `if_nomatch` which can ignore a message (if it returns, the message is discarded as if it had not been received).

+`ExpectMsg` also stores the received fields in the runner's `stash`: the convenient `rcvd` function can be used to access them for use in `Msg` fields.

+## Creating New Event Types

+For various special effects, you might want to create a new Event subclass.

+Events are constructed once, but then their `action` method is called in multiple orders for multiple traverses: they can store state across runs in the `runner` using its `add_stash()` and `get_stash()` methods, as used by `ExpectMsg` and `Msg`.
+The entire stash is emptied upon restart.

 ## Test Checklist

 1. Did you quote the part of the BOLT you are testing?
 This is vital